Looking for a healthier way to cook your pork roast, then our Air Fryer Roast Pork with Crispy Crackling recipe may be what you need.

 Method:

-If you happen to have an iGrill 2 meat thermometer, place the probe into the thickest side directly in the middle.
-It will help you monitor the meats internal temperature.
+If you have an iGrill 2 meat thermometer, insert the probe into the thickest part of the pork.
+This will help you keep track of its internal temperature.

-Once your pork reaches 68°C, remove it from the air fryer and let it rest until the internal temperature reaches 71°C.
+After your pork reaches an internal temperature of 68°C, remove it from the air fryer and allow it to rest until the temperature rises to 71°C. This is the recommended safe temperature for consuming pork.

 What cut and size pork to use in your air fryer?

-As for the cut, well, that depends on your preference.
-We love roasting a leg.
+As for the cut of pork, that depends on your preference.
+We personally enjoy roasting a leg.

-What to serve with your air fryer roast pork with crispy crackling?
+What to serve with your air fryer roast pork?

 The sky is the limit with what to serve.
 Here are just some ideas that we have alongside our air fryer roast pork with crispy crackling.